Illumina/zippy/README.md

-**More information is on the git wiki.** v2.1.1 (6/14/2018)
+**More information is on the git wiki.**

+v2.1.2 (11/13/2018)
+- Improvements to the bwa module (kwu)
+- Added stage for copying a folder

+v2.1.1 (6/14/2018)
 - Improvements to execution in local mode and other minor fixes